 And so, it hit me like a ton of bricks to what was currently happening.

 The pedestrian light is red.
-There is a kid running towards me.
-There are cars passing by.
+A kid is running towards me.
+Cars are passing by.

 I moved my eyes to the right and saw a truck driving, which erupted a loud, blaring horn as the driver spotted the girl.

-I dropped my bagel, and instantly rushed forwards.
-My steps were practically long strides, and it only took me four steps to reach the girl's distance.
-I crouched down and shoved my hands under her arm pits, lifting her up.
+I dropped my bagel and instantly rushed forwards.
+My steps soon turned into long strides, and it only took me four steps to reach the girl's distance.
+I crouched down and set my hands under her armpits, then lifted her in a hurry.

-The baby let out a squeal, then a hiccup once I raised her up.
+The baby let out a squeal, then a hiccup as I raised her.
 I ignored it, turning around and trying to run back.

-But, I slipped.
-And once I felt this misstep, my heart sunk like never before.
+But I slipped.
+And once I felt this misstep, my heart sank like never before.
 It felt like an arrow struck me.

 There was only one question now in my head: